ui-d/Goel/README.md

 - write clean CSS without unnecesery repetition
 - write clean HTML without cluttering it with unnecessary classes
 - stop wasting time for setup additional dependencies like purgeCSS: **unused placeholders are not included in output!**
+- easy to setup and compose as you like
+- easy to control how things look
+- easy to extend (new placeholders, mixins, variables etc.)
+- clean and beautiful output, configure as you wish
+- simple and minimal syntax

 &nbsp;
 Below you can find materials, that were very inspiring for: